input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2024-06-21.md

 This week in **Project Catalyst**, town hall 167 was conducted on Thursday, marking the end of the community moderation phase for Fund12.
 The voting period for the F12 proposals will begin on June 27, and community members are encouraged to participate and vote for their favorite proposals.
 Progress is being made in the technical development of Hermes and Catalyst voices.

-Furthermore, the ‘Partners and Real World Integration’ category setup is underway, and a shortlist will be discussed in detail with the community in the coming days.
+Furthermore, the ‘Partners and Real World Integration’ category moderation is reaching the last stage, and a shortlist will be published ahead of voting next week as well.

 ### EDUCATION

 This week, the **education** team is preparing their lectures for next month's Cardano Developer course.
 Work is also progressing on Mastering Cardano.

   ![](https://ucarecdn.com/9af17437-efb3-4486-b220-d1d343cf503d/-/preview/-/format/auto/-/quality/smart/)

 ### コアテクノロジー